openscope/openscope/documentation/airport-guides/egnm.md

 In addition, the VRPs are marked on, those being the four (4) small circles, three within the airspace and one outside.
 The radials from the VOR Pole Hill to those VRPs are marked on too.

-The lines representing radials on the videomap originating from the three VHF omnidirectional range stations, Gamston, Pole Hill and Leeds Bradford each represent four (4) nautical miles.
+The lines representing radials on the videomap originating from the VHF omnidirectional range stations, Gamston and Pole Hill and Non-Directional Beacon, Leeds Bradford each represent four (4) nautical miles.

 Plotted on are the following:
 * Gamston Radial 327 (used within DOPEK2X/LAMIX2X);